years

 JLGB is unable to offer any protection or cover for circumstances where a participant cancels their place due to any reason, such as injury, illness, contagious disease, isolation or personal circumstance to themselves or their family.
 Any refund offered would follow the terms stated above and applicants may wish to obtain their own cancellation insurance cover.

-Should any participant chose to leave a camp or event early, be excluded or be sent home due to illness/home sickness, their parents/guardians or alternative contact person will be liable to collect them from the from the campsite within 24 hours.
+Should any participant choose to leave a camp or event early, be excluded or be sent home due to illness/home sickness, their parents/guardians or alternative contact person will be liable to collect them from the from the campsite within 24 hours.
 No refund will be given or any expense incurred refunded.

 Where arrangements cannot be made for the participant JLGB reserves the right to make suitable arrangements at the full cost to the applicant and/or parent/guardian who will be obligated to pay the cost within 7 days of the issue of an invoice setting out the costs incurred.